 - eating a healthful, balanced diet that is low in salt

 In addition to making lifestyle changes, a person may need to take medication to help manage their blood pressure.
-According to the CDC, blood pressure medications work by doing at least one of the following:
+According to the

 - reducing the amount of salt and water in the body